-When one thinks of a neighbor disturbing the peace and quiet, noise is usually the first violation that comes to mind – music blasting, teenagers hosting a late-night party, or a creaky old garage door.
-But light can be another equally annoying -- and legally significant -- disturbance.
-If your neighbor’s houselights, yard lights, or security lights shine into your line of vision, this can ruin your enjoyment of your property.
+When one thinks of a neighbor disturbing the peace and quiet, noise is usually the first violation that comes to mind: music blasting, teenagers hosting a late-night party, or a creaky old garage door.
+But light can be another equally annoying, as well as legally significant disturbance.
+If your neighbor's houselights, yard lights, or security lights shine into your line of vision, this can ruin your enjoyment of your property.
 What should you do?

 Like noisiness, light pollution is recognized as a "nuisance" by courts in most parts of the United States.
 A nuisance is a type of conduct that disturbs a neighbor's use or enjoyment of property.
 A neighbor who blasts loud music late at night would be an obvious example of a nuisance.
 In addition, many cities have passed noise ordinances limiting the times or decibel levels at which residents can make noise.

 While not all municipalities have specific laws about light pollution, that doesn't leave you without a legal remedy.
 You could bring a lawsuit on "common law" nuisance grounds.

 Most outdoor lights (such as those affixed to porches or garage doors) come with shielding or shades to block the light rays from traveling upwards towards the sky or sideways into neighbors' property; the lamp's rays should be pointed parallel to the ground.
 If you can see a shining bulb from a distance, the light system is poorly designed.
 You should be able to see only lit ground, instead of the bulb itself.

-Your first step should be to walk over to your neighbor’s door, perhaps with a plate of cookies, and nicely explain the situation.
-It is very likely that your neighbor simply does not realize that, for example, the porch light shines directly into your bedroom window, or that the exterior security light is partially pointed into your lawn.
+Your first step should be to walk over to your neighbor's door, perhaps with a plate of cookies, and nicely explain the situation.
+It is likely that your neighbor simply does not realize that, for example, the porch light shines directly into your bedroom window, or that the exterior security light is partially pointed into your lawn.
 Remember, these lights were probably installed on your neighbor's property in the daytime, and the neighbor has never seen the view from your side of the property.